 5. Digitize Your Delivery

-While this can be done through traditional pen and paper methods, these analog processes can cause inaccuracies that degrade data and impede the ability to deliver fast service.
+While this can be done through traditional pen-and-paper methods, these analog processes can cause inaccuracies that degrade data and impede the ability to deliver fast service.

-Even the smallest security system consists of dozens of pieces of data, including serial numbers, IP addresses, warranty information, and more for every single device in the system.
+Even the smallest security system consists of dozens of pieces of data, including serial numbers, IP addresses, warranty information, and more for every device in the system.
 That information adds up quickly, causing data management headaches for integrators and customers alike!

 That’s why digitizing your delivery process is so important.

-This goes beyond using simple digital tools like spreadsheets and rudimentary project management platforms.
+This goes beyond simple digital tools like spreadsheets and rudimentary project management platforms.
 Integrators will benefit most from using dedicated cloud-based security management tools to design floor plans and catalog system information while the project is being designed and built.

 When project delivery is digitized from the earliest stage, all the information is uploaded to the cloud and updated as things progress.
 All the stakeholders and technicians associated with a project can access this data anytime and understand what is happening.

 Because all information is loaded onto a shared, cloud-based platform, accessibility becomes easier.
 There is no chance of information degradation as projects move through your pipeline because changes are visible to everyone.
-Painful handoff meetings aren’t required, all notes and information pass seamlessly from one team to the next, and all essential parties have access to those critical details.
+Painful handoff meetings aren’t required, all notes and information pass seamlessly from one team to the next, and all essential parties can access those critical details.